cward-dev/dev10-program-classwork/week-07/assessment/field-agent/README.md

     * Add `List<Alias>` field to model (plus getter/setter)
     * Add `addAliases()` to `AgentJdbcTemplateRepository`
     * Call `addAliases(agent)` in `AgentJdbcTemplateRepository.findById()` if agent != null
-* Agency/AgencyAgent (classes already exist)
-  * Not sure if changes need made yet, but need to go through and make sure that security clearances are fully integrated
-    * They appear to be at first glance.
 * Class: Alias (model)
   * `int aliasId;`
   * `String name;`